 • Westhill Central School District (Cherry Road Elementary, Walberta Park Primary, Onondaga Hill Middle School & Westhill High School)

-In addition to businesses in our community, more than 6,850 students in 15 schools across 5 districts in Onondaga County are separating their cafeteria food scraps from their trash and recyclables.
+In addition to businesses in our community, more than 7,160 students in 16 schools across 5 districts (and 2 private schools) are separating their cafeteria food scraps from their trash and recyclables.
 In turn, OCRRA transforms them into nutrient-rich compost that is used to grow thriving plants!

 On average, schools find a 50%-80% reduction in trash when they begin food scrap composting.